gautamkrishnar/socli/README.rst

 Contributing
 ~~~~~~~~~~~~

-If you are willing to contribute to SoCLI project, You are awesome!
+If you are willing to contribute to SoCLI project, you are awesome!
 Just
 follow the steps below:

 1. Fork it!